 Feeding Yellowstone Employees

-There are approximately 2,600 seasonal employees working for Xanterra in Yellowstone during the peak summer season and that’s a lot of mouths to feed for three meals a day.
+There are over 3,000 seasonal employees working for Xanterra in Yellowstone during the peak summer season and that’s a lot of mouths to feed for three meals a day.

 The salad bar is hacker’s paradise.
 With so many different items, the combinations are endless.
 Is the chili getting boring?
 Emeril it up with jalapenos and shredded cheese from the salad bar.
 While you’re at it, why not max out the Scoville rating and add a pleasant smokiness with Chipotle Tabasco from the sauce stand?
 Bam!
 Pork chop a little dry?
 Throw on some applesauce.
 Your grandmother would be proud.
 And keep an eye on the fruit of the day.
 Avocados go a long way to sprucing up chili, salads, and tacos.
 Chicken finger day?
 I once saw a yin-yang of ranch and buffalo sauce on some visionary’s tray.
 In the market for a saucy sandwich, but suffering mayonnaise malaise?
 Try some dressings from the salad bar.
 The Big Mac’s “secret sauce” is Thousand Island dressing.
 Possibly the worst kept secret in history.
 Then there’s that other sauce.
 You know, the crumbly kind.
 What’s it called?
 Oh right, bacon.
 Jim Gaffigan calls it the fairy dust of food.
 Go ahead, make magic happen.